Inflectra/rapise-documentation/docs/Libraries/Map.md

 GetRowCell(/**number|string*/ columnId)
 ```

 Gets cell value for current row.
-Returns current cell value after `DoSequental`. `ActiveRow` is used.
+Returns current cell value after `DoSequential`. `ActiveRow` is used.

 * `[columnId]`: Column index or name.
 If not set `ActiveColumn` is used.